OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 There are many factors to consider when migrating an on-premises Octopus instance to the cloud.
 The technical requirements to perform such a migration are usually the easiest to implement.
 It is typically the functional requirements of the teams using Octopus that require the most careful consideration.

-Every migration will have unique requirements, but this document highlights a number of the common factors that must be taken into consideration when performing a cloud migration.
+Every migration will have unique requirements, but this document highlights a number of common factors that must be taken into consideration when performing a cloud migration.